almasry/almasry/README.md

 🌱 Beyond tech, I'm a firm believer in continuous learning and development, and I enjoy sharing knowledge with those around me.
 So feel free to ask me about anything from my favorite programming language (Go ♡) to Machine Learning automation and beyond!

-📬 I'm always open for collaborations, interesting projects, or grabbing a cup of coffee (if you're in Berlin).
+📬 I'm always open for collaborations, interesting projects, or grabbing a coffee (if you're in Berlin).
 To reach me, try 'almasry' - 'at' - 'almasry.ws'.